John-Abbott-College/6A6-Notes/assignments/Assignment2.md

    > Hint: Create a default value for the passed argument and use conditional logic in the constructor.

-2. Initialize a public readonly property `EmailAddress` named`CurrentAddress`.
-Set its value to a mock email for now.
+2. Initialize a public readonly property `MailboxAddress`.
+Set its value to a mock email using the Config email.

-   **Note: we will later replace this with a real email provided by a mail service**.

-3. Initialize a public `Email` property to bind the various entries named `EditEmail`.
-Set the `SenderEmail` to the email you defined previously.
+3. Initialize a public `Observablemessage` property to bind the various entries named `EditEmail`.
+Set the sender email (`From`) to the email you defined previously.

 4. The `EditEmail` can be used as a Binding context for the various entries.